-It is important for clinicians who treat women veterans and suffer from PTSD recognize the meaning of what the VA recognizes as PTSD due to Military Sexual Trauma (MST).
-Approximately half of active duty and female veterans and less than 5% of male military personnel and veterans have experienced MST.
-The lifetime rate of sexual assault is higher in the military with 28% of Air Force women being victimized at some point in their life, compared to 13% of the national civilian sample.
-The numbers of sexual assaults that occur among the active-duty military population are higher than compared to the civilian population or individuals serving part time in the Federal Reserves or the National Guard.
+It’s important to understand the significance of what the VA identifies as PTSD caused by military sexual trauma (MST).
+About half of active-duty and female veterans, as well as less than 5% of male military personnel and veterans, have experienced MST.
+Sadly, 28% of Air Force women being victimized at some point, compared to 13% in the national civilian sample.
+The number of sexual assaults among the active-duty military population is higher than in the civilian population or among individuals serving part-time in the Federal Reserves or the National Guard.

-Outgroup homogeneity in male units do not have as much contact with female service members and result in scapegoating, stereotyping, and fall into self-fulling prophecies.
-If male service members think that female service members are less capable, male service members will treat female in the way that will influence their behavior and thus reinforce their stereotype.
-If behavior of other individuals in the unit are in opposition to the male’s stereotypes about females, they will rather preserve their stereotypes and see this behavior as exceptional, rare, and uncommon.
+Outgroup homogeneity in male units does not have as much contact with female service members.
+This results in scapegoating, stereotyping, and falling into self-fulling prophecies.
+If male service members think that female service members are less capable, male service members will treat females in a way that will influence their behavior and thus reinforce their stereotype.
+If the behavior of other individuals in the unit is in opposition to the male’s stereotypes about females, they will rather preserve their stereotypes and see this behavior as exceptional, rare, and uncommon.

-There are several young Soldiers that have never had the experience of positive interaction with a different culture except within their own group which can perpetuate misogyny, or an idea of what masculinity should or should not be.
-Thus, when more individuals in the unit spurn the idea of females in combat units, the misogynist behavior becomes the norm.
+Some young soldiers have never had the experience of positive interaction with a different culture.
+Consequently, this can perpetuate misogyny or an idea of what masculinity should or should not be.
+Thus, when more individuals in the unit spurn the idea of females in combat units, misogynist behavior becomes the norm.
 As a result, the victim’s identity is defined as the outgroup which again causes a circle of conflict.